 Solution 3: Checking the Hosts File

 Some viruses modify the hosts file to redirect traffic to fake sites.
-Check if the hosts file contains unnecessary entries (by default, the hosts files do not have static mappings between DNS names and IP addresses).
+Check if the hosts file contains unnecessary or suspicious entries (by default, the hosts file does not have static mappings between DNS names and IP addresses).
+Press Win + R and paste the command:

 Solution 4.
 Check Your Computer with Antivirus